SiT: Self-supervised vIsion Transformer: Methodology

 \section{Methodology}

 Supervised learning, as demonstrated in \cite{dosovitskiy2020image}, allows the transformer to learn a bottleneck representation where the mixing of content and context is centred primarily about the class token.
 This creates a rather superficial model of the data, and its linking to labels requires a huge number of samples for training.

-In contrast, unsupervised learning exploits information redundancy and complementarity in the image data by learning to reconstruct local content by integrating it with context.
-In this paper, this is achieved by three principles: i) {\it learning to reconstruct the input stimulus by a mechanism akin to autoencoding, and denoising, implemented by means of random data perturbation using masking, etc.} ii) {\it a perception- action mechanism} \cite{Granlund-ivc09}, {\it which learns to recognise an action from its impact on perception}, and iii) {\it learning the notion of similarity of content from the preservation of content identity in the data impacted by a geometric transformation.} The proposed self-supervised learning approach is instrumental in extracting an intrinsic data model, that is robust to perturbations and is admirably able to adapt to downstream tasks by fine tuning.
+In contrast, GMML based unsupervised learning exploits information redundancy and complementarity in the image data by learning to reconstruct local content by integrating it with context.
+The proposed self-supervised learning approach is instrumental in extracting an intrinsic data model, that is robust to perturbations and is admirably able to adapt to downstream tasks by finetuning.
 The proposed approach offers remarkable advantages: \begin{itemize} \item The self-supervised transformer can be trained with unlabelled data. \item The amount of labelled training data required for finetuning to learn a downstream task is two orders of magnitude lower than the counterpart needed for direct training. \item The total amount of training data (labelled and unlabelled) is also several orders of magnitude lower. \item The performance achieved is significantly better than state-of-the-art self-supervised methods. \end{itemize} The proposed methodology of transformer pretraining by self-supervision is expected to have a significant impact on the advancement of science by enabling the wider research community starved of resources to contribute to deep learning.